 The regions white grapes are Friulano, Traminer, Chardonnay, Pinto Grigio, Sauvignon Blanc, Veduzzo, Ribolla Gialla, Picolit, a dessert wine, Vitovska, and Malvasa Istriana

 Friulano is the most known grape of the area.
 It produces a wine with more texture and viscosity and typically has flavors of almonds.

 Verduzzo produces wine with higher acidity.
 Although dry wine can be made from this grape, it is usually made into a dessert wine that exudes the flavors of green apples.

 Ribolla Gialla produces a wine that is refreshing, lighter in structure and body.

-Picolit is grape used in dessert wines.
+Picolit is a grape used in dessert wines.
 Frequently it is made in the Passito style that utilizes dried grapes.